Self Assessment tax returns

 - the Income Tax and Capital Gains Tax due for the administration period

-- the name, address, National Insurance number, and Unique Taxpayer Reference (UTR) of the deceased
+- the name, address, National Insurance number, and UTR of the deceased

 - your name and contact details